Pseudoholomorphic Quilts: Application: Morphism between quantum homologies

 The map $\Phi_{L_{01}}: HF(\Delta_{M_0})\to HF(\Delta_{M_1})$ is natural in the sense that, by Theorems~\ref{thm:inv} and \ref{thm:inv2} it is independent of the choice of complex structures and seam maps on $\ul{S}$, almost complex structures, and Hamiltonian perturbations.
 The map is hence determined purely by $L_{01}$ and the chosen combinatorial structure of the quilted cylinder.

-Next, the splitting $\Phi_{L_{01}}=\Theta_{L_{01}}\circ\Psi_{L_{01}}$ follows from Theorem~\ref{thm:quiltglue} applied to the gluing of quilted surfaces indicated in Figure~\ref{qh factors}.
-The gluing sign is $+1$ since there are no further incoming ends (see Theorem~\ref{thm Fglue2} for the sign), and if we fix the order of patches for $\Theta_{L_{01}}$ as induced by $\Phi_{L_{01}}$.
-(For $\Psi_{L_{01}}$ the order of patches is irrelevant for orientations since each patch has even deficiency -- see Remark~\ref{qorient}.)
-Monotonicity for these quilts as well as the pair of pants quilts below follows from the monotonicity for disks and spheres ensured by (M2) and (L2) since all Hamiltonian orbits resp.\ Hamiltonian chords generating the Floer cohomologies can be contracted.\footnote{ Strictly speaking, we either work with $C^1$-small Hamiltonian perturbations whose orbits resp.\ chords are automatically contractible, or we restrict the map to contractible orbits resp.\ chords.
+Next, the splitting $\Phi_{L_{01}}=\Theta_{L_{01}}\circ\Psi_{L_{01}}$ follows from Theorem~\ref{thm:quiltglue} applied to the gluing of quilted surfaces indicated in Figure~\ref{qh factors}.\footnote{ When working with orientations, the gluing sign is $+1$ since there are no further incoming ends, see the oriented, quilted version of Corollary~\ref{cor Fglue2} in \cite{orient}.
+Here we fix the order of patches for $\Theta_{L_{01}}$ as induced by $\Phi_{L_{01}}$.
+For $\Psi_{L_{01}}$ the order of patches is irrelevant for orientations since each patch $S_k$ has even deficiency $\#\cE_+(S_k)-b(S_k)$, where $b(S_k)$ denotes the number of boundary components of $\overline{S}_k$.} Monotonicity for these quilts as well as the pair of pants quilts below follows from the monotonicity for disks and spheres ensured by (M2) and (L2) since all Hamiltonian orbits resp.\ Hamiltonian chords generating the Floer cohomologies can be contracted.\footnote{ Strictly speaking, we either work with $C^1$-small Hamiltonian perturbations whose orbits resp.\ chords are automatically contractible, or we restrict the map to contractible orbits resp.\ chords.
 The isomorphism of Floer cohomologies for different Hamiltonian perturbations automatically maps contractible to contractible generator, and hence shows that the noncontractible generators do in fact not contribute to the cohomology. } To establish the interaction of these maps with the product structures recall that the product on $HF(\Delta_{M_i})$ is the relative invariant $\Phi_{S_{pop}}$ defined (see Section~\ref{rel inv}) by the pair of pants surface (a sphere with two incoming and one outgoing puncture).
 As usual, we draw this surface as a disk with two inner disks removed -- their boundaries are the incoming ends, while the outer circle is the outgoing end.
 The product on $HF(L_{01},L_{01})$ is in the setting of Section~\ref{rel inv} given by the half pair of pants surface (a disk with two incoming and one outgoing puncture on the boundary).
 However, since the disk maps to $M_0^-\times M_1$, we can also view it as two disks mapping to $M_0$ and $M_1$ respectively (where one carries the opposite orientation), with three boundary punctures each, all three boundary components identified and satisfying the seam condition in $L_{01}$.
 Viewed as quilted surface, this is a pair of pants surface on which three seams connect each pair of ends, see Figure~\ref{quiltpop}.

 If we view $HF(L_{01},L_{01})$ as quilted Floer cohomology for the sequence $(L_{01},L_{01}^t)$, then the relative invariant $\Phi_{\ul{S}_{pop}}$ associated to this quilted pair of pants is exactly the product.
 We can hence use this definition to calculate for all $f,g\in HF(M_0)$